IÉ 201 Class: Current operations

 On 15 February 2016 two 201 Class locomotives (226 & 209) operated freight trials with a long train of 15 HOBS ballast wagons plus one un-powered loco, possibly assessing the loco's capabilities for future freight services.

 In October 2016 Iarnród Éireann expressed an interest in seeking solutions to re-power most of the fleet during a mid-life refurbishment.
 The requirement was for floor-up engine and control gear solutions, which kept the existing cab controls and compatibility with the existing GM fleet and push/pull equipment.
 The body, cab controls, bogies, and traction motors would remain unchanged.
 201 and 205 were brought in from storage for internal and external inspection, possibly in relation to this re-powering.
 The re-powering project was originally scheduled to begin in the first quarter of 2017, but was cancelled in early 2019.

 In July 2017, 230 received some bodywork repairs after it suffered significant damage, due to a fire in the HEP system in 2013.
 The loco has been in storage since.

-In July 2020, 224 suffered a serious failure to its underframe.
-The official RAIU report, issued in July 2021, concluded that a weld repair to a non-structural bed plate had been unnecessarily applied to a structural chassis plate, causing an eventual structural failure of the locomotive.

 It is worth noting that they cannot operate on the Larne line due to weight clearance.